DG4227/pview_3000/README.md

 Once those are installed, navigate to the root directory

-From there, enter the command 'docker-compose up'
+From there, enter the command `docker-compose up`

 Once all containers are up and running, execute the following command from the root directory to create and populate the db: